-A multi-bayed model following the typical configuration of the main deck of a RoPax is introduced.
+A multi-bayed model following the typical configuration of the main deck of the example ship is introduced.
 The panel is assumed to be located between surrounding heavier girders or stringers with a total length of 8100 mm and a total width of 9000 mm.